Marx-wrld/SpringBoot-CRUD-Operations/README.md

 ## SpringBoot-CRUD-Operations

-> Building CRUD REST API in Java with Docker, SpringBoot, Postgres and Hibernate
+> Building CRUD REST APIs in Java with Docker, SpringBoot, Postgres and Hibernate